-The Proposition 64 Public Health and Safety Grant Program, Cohort 3 Proposal Package is provided at the end of this document and is provided in a fillable format.
-Using the Tab key will allow the applicant access to those areas requiring information.will be provided through an online portal submission process. -Applicants must submit one (1) electronic copy of the original signed proposals (e-signatures will be accepted) through this portal by to the BSCC by 5:00 p.m. on January 29December 2, 20221 at which time the portal will close and no longer accept applications...
+The Proposition 64 Public Health and Safety Grant Program Proposal Package is provided at the end of this document and is provided in a fillable format.
+Using the Tab key will allow the applicant access to those areas requiring information.
+Applicants must submit one (1) electronic copy of the original signed proposal to the BSCC by 5:00 p.m. on April 3, 2020.